Grants and Scholarships

 Students are automatically considered for these funds by applying for financial aid.
 There is no separate application.

 Outside Scholarships and Benefits

 Students are encouraged to apply for outside scholarship opportunities, which are awards given by entities other than the college, federal and state aid programs.
-Outside grant assistance, such as scholarships and other benefits, is beneficial because it offers students greater financial flexibility.
+Outside grant assistance, such as scholarships, tuition benefits provided by employers (including colleges and universities) and other benefits, is beneficial because it offers students greater financial flexibility.
 It can lessen and/or replace the student self-help component of your financial aid offer, which consists of both student employment and student loans.

 The amount of student self-help in the financial aid offer that is used to meet your need will vary by year in school and family income level.
 First-year students can expect their outside aid to replace up to $2,600 in employment and between $1,000-$3,500 in loans, based on family total income.
 Any outside assistance exceeding the total self-help amount used to meet a student’s financial need will replace Middlebury Grant dollar-for-dollar.

 All outside scholarships and benefits are required to be reported on the CSS Profile when a student applies for financial aid.
 If the Profile is already submitted when the student learns of the assistance, please email the Office of Student Financial Services at firstname.lastname@example.org with the amount and source of the funds.
 This information is used to update financial aid offers as described above and is noted for the student’s bill.